 If you freeze the unbaked yeast rolls, be sure to wrap them well to avoid freezer burn.
 Also, you’ll need to give them even more time to thaw before you can bake them.

-It could take up to 5 hours.
-Accelerate the process by letting them rise in a preheated oven.
+Speed up the process by letting them rise in a preheated oven.

 With love, from our simple kitchen to yours.